horeilly1101/countdown/README.md

 Tests were set up with the unittest python module.
 You can run them with:

 ```
-# start in the countdown/ directory
+# start in the repository directory
 python3 -m unittest
 ```